 In re Timber M., 231 W. Va.
 44, 55, 743 S.E.2d 352, 363 (2013) (citation omitted).
-Additionally, the record shows that petitioner failed to stay in touch with the DHHR workers and providers after January of 2020 and failed to provide medical documentation to support her medical excuses.
-Furthermore, methamphetamine was found in petitioner's belongings during R.H.
-III's arrest in August of 2020, and petitioner obtained employment in the same location as R.H.
-III.
+Additionally, the record shows that petitioner never completed his BIPP course due to his reincarceration and failure to stay in touch with the DHHR workers and providers after January of 2020.
+Furthermore, petitioner tested positive for methamphetamine during the proceedings and was unemployed and lacked stable housing by the dispositional hearing.
 As such, it is clear that that there was no reasonable likelihood that petitioner could substantially correct the conditions of abuse and neglect in the near future.

-Given that this finding was based upon substantial evidence, petitioner's argument that the circuit court should have terminated her custodial rights only to allow her time to demonstrate that she could correct the conditions of abuse and neglect must fail.
+Given that this finding was based upon substantial evidence, petitioner's argument that the circuit court should have terminated his custodial rights only to allow him time to demonstrate that he could correct the conditions of abuse and neglect must fail.
 This is especially true in light of R.H.'s young age.
 As we have previously noted, the early, most formative years of a child's life are crucial to his or her development.
 There would be no adequate remedy at law for these children were they permitted to continue in this abyss of uncertainty.
 We have repeatedly emphasized that children have a right to resolution of their life situations, to a basic level of nurturance, protection, and security, and to a permanent placement.